hjson/hjson-cpp/README.md

 ## Cmake

 The second easiest way to use hjson-cpp is to either add it as a subfolder to your own Cmake project, or to install the hjson lib on your system by using Cmake.
 Works on Linux, Windows and MacOS.
 Your mileage may vary on other platforms.
+Cmake version 3.8 or newer is required.

 ### Cmake subfolder